Zainab-bear/Aston-Hack-11/README.md

 ---

 ## 🧱 Architecture & Scalability
-This prototype uses **LocalStorage** for lightning-fast persistence.
+This prototype uses **LocalStorage** for lightning fast persistence.

 The data layer is **reactive and modular**, designed to migrate seamlessly to:
 - PostgreSQL
 - Supabase
-- City-wide or global deployments
+- City wide or global deployments

 ---